BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ### Maturity Levels

 Each of the twelve security practices has three defined maturity levels and an implicit starting point at zero.
-The details for each level differs between the practices, but they generally represent:
+The details for each level differ between the practices, but they generally represent:

 * 0. Implicit starting point representing the activities in the practice being unfulfilled
 * 1. Initial understanding and adhoc provision of security practice